Generation solar-like differential rotation: Result

 Again, Fig.~\ref{PDF_ropm_sepm}b shows that the correlation between the entropy perturbation and the magnetic pressure is not good, and this fact indicates that the increase of the entropy perturbation does not contribute to amplifying the magnetic field.
 We also investigate the location of the strong magnetic field amplification.
 Fig.~\ref{PDF_vxpr} shows the PDF between the gas pressure perturbation $p\prime_1$ and the radial velocity $v_r$.
 When we compare the Low (panel a) and High (panel c) cases, the low gas pressure region appears, especially at the downflow region.
 Considering the result shown, we can draw an overall picture of the amplification process of the superequipartition magnetic field.
 A schematic picture is shown in Fig.~\ref{compression_exp}.
 In a hydrodynamic case without the magnetic field (left panel), when a fluid parcel in the upper layer descends, the parcel has low pressure compared with the external fluid in the lower layer because of the stratification.
 This pressure imbalance is instantaneously relaxed by the sound wave.
 In a magnetic case, especially with an efficient small-scale dynamo like the High case, the situation changes.
 When a fluid parcel goes down to the lower layer, the small-scale magnetic field is involved.
-The low gas pressure compared with the external is maintained by the external gas pressure and the magnetic pressure.
+The low gas pressure inside the magnetic field $p_\mathrm{i}$ and the magnetic pressure $B^2/8\pi$ are balanced with the external gas pressure $p_\mathrm{e}$, i.e., $p_\mathrm{i} + B^2/8\pi = p_\mathrm{e}$.
 Thus, the magnetic energy is amplified by the compression, i.e., maintained by the internal energy.

 We also discuss the spatial scale of magnetic field amplification.
 The spectral magnetic energy is expressed by

 where $\widehat{}$ and $^*$ denote the spherical harmonic transform and the complex conjugate, respectively.
 Then, the time evolution of $\widehat{E}_\mathrm{mag}(\ell)$ can be written as \citep[see details in][]{Pietarila_Graham_2010ApJ...714.1606P,Rempel_2014ApJ...789..132R},